-In this week’s episode of the Global Venturing Review Leadership Series, we talk to Orin Herskowitz, senior vice-president of intellectual property and tech transfer for Columbia University, and executive director of Columbia Technology Ventures, about New York’s accelerators, the upsides of Zoom meetings and why having a humanities degree is the perfect background for heading a tech transfer office.
+In this week’s episode of the Talking Tech Transfer podcast we talk to Orin Herskowitz, senior vice-president of intellectual property and tech transfer for Columbia University, and executive director of Columbia Technology Ventures, about New York’s accelerators, the upsides of Zoom meetings and why having a humanities degree is the perfect background for heading a tech transfer office.

-You can subscribe to the podcast feed, on Apple Podcasts, Google Podcasts, Spotify, Soundcloud, Stitcher, Pocket Casts, Overcast or wherever you download your podcasts from.
+You can subscribe to Talking Tech Transfer on Apple Podcasts, Spotify, Google Podcasts, Soundcloud or wherever you download your podcasts from.

 Thierry Heles: “To start with, maybe you can give us a bit of an overview of Columbia Technology Ventures, give us some headline figures perhaps?”